-In contrast, at public industrial crossings, the highest proportions of incidents involved automobiles at cross buck-sign-equipped crossings (19.5 percent) and automobiles at gated crossings (14.2 percent) (Table 3).
+In contrast, at public industrial crossings, the highest proportions of incidents involved automobiles at crossbuck-sign-equipped crossings (19.5 percent) and automobiles at gated crossings (14.2 percent) (Table 3).
 At public industrial crossings, in fact, automobile-involved incidents account for the majority of incidents in almost all warning device categories, much as truck-trailer-involved incidents dominated at private industrial crossings.
-Truck-trailer incidents at public industrial crossing device in place at the crossing, accounted for approximately 18 percent of all public industrial crossing incidents.
+Truck-trailer incidents at public industrial crossings, regardless of warning device in place at the crossing, accounted for approximately 18 percent of all public industrial crossing incidents.